 In 2014, we acquired 100% of the shares of a Malaysian company, which owns offshore landfill development rights for a total area of 170 acres (approximately 687,966 square meters).
-As of the end of 2018, around 30 acres of the land has been reclaimed size up the schedule of contract.
+As of the end of 2019, around 90.9 acres of the land has been reclaimed.
 We anticipate that the entirety of the reclamation work will be completed in the first half of 2020.
 We have no development experience in Malaysia, nor have we ever engaged in landfill reclamation projects.
 All of our prior operations have involved real estate development undertaken on raw land, and we cannot assure you that we will be able to complete successfully the required landfill reclamation.